 The Ephemeral in Audiovisual Realtime Practices: An Analysis into the Possibilities for its Documentation

-The interdisciplinary nature of realtime audiovisual performative practices permits related reflective thinking and theoretical discourse to be diffused and therefore associated and located within other disciplines.
-For this reason, a discourse that is specific to audiovisual performance as a specific field of research is minute.
+The interdisciplinary nature of realtime audiovisual performative practices permits related reflective thinking and theoretical discourse to be diffused and, therefore, associated and located within other disciplines .
+For this reason, a discourse that is particular to audiovisual performance as a specific field of research is minute.
 In order to create the necessary theoretical arena to deal with the specificities of the practices in contemporary terms, descriptive documents are necessary to be identified.

 In the generic landscape of digital ephemeral practices, the few projects related to documentation usually take empirical approaches, mainly aiming at the recovery and archiving of the past.
 Current reflection on the possibilities for documentation attempt to deal with the conflict between the temporal, immaterial and interactive essence of work developed within contemporary technological landscape by redefining the fixity that defines a document (with specific features, capable of constituting evidence for preservation).
 Within realtime audiovisual performance, this same conflict takes specific features as it deals with process, improvisation and identity, and has a unique potential through conversion of the tools of practice into the tools for crafting documentation.